 In 2023, the Company committed to a plan to retain and divest certain elements of Interact Sport Pty Ltd. and its subsidiaries (together, "Interact") following a strategic review.
 Interact was a business acquired in 2021.
 As a result of this strategic review, management performed an impairment assessment of the assets held by Interact.
-The carrying value of the assets held by Interact which were divested were a customer base of 60.7 million, technology of 60.5 million and a brand name of 60.1 million.
-As a result, the intangible assets related to the Interact business were fully impaired by 60.5 million, which is recognized as impairment on intangible assets on the consolidated statement of profit or loss and other comprehensive income for the year ended December 31, 2023.
+The carrying value of the assets held by Interact which were divested were a customer base of $\notin 0.7$ million, technology of $\notin 0.5$ million and a brand name of $\notin 0.1$ million.
+As a result, the intangible assets related to the Interact business were fully impaired by $\notin 1.2$ million, which is recognized as impairment on intangible assets on the consolidated statement of profit or loss and other comprehensive income for the year ended December 31, 2023.

 In 2023, the Company committed to ramp-down business activities related to Sportradar B.V. (formerly Ortec Sports B.V.), which was acquired in 2022, following a strategic review.
-As a result of this strategic review, management performed an impairment assessment of the assets held by Sportradar B.V. which were ramped-down consisted of technology of \in 1.4 million, a customer base of \in 0.5 million and a brand name of \in 0.2 million.
-As a result, these assets were fully impaired by \in 2.2 million, which is recognized as impairment on intangible assets on the consolidated statement of profit or loss and other comprehensive income for the year ended December 31, 2023.
+As a result of this strategic review, management performed an impairment assessment of the assets held by Sportradar B.V.
+The carrying value of the assets held by Sportradar B.V. which were ramped-down consisted of technology of $\pounds 1.4$ million, a customer base of $\pounds 0.5$ million and a brand name of $\pounds 0.2$ million.
+As a result, these assets were fully impaired by $\pounds 2.2$ million, which is recognized as impairment on intangible assets on the consolidated statement of profit or loss and other comprehensive income for the year ended December 31, 2023.

-The changes in business strategy related to Interact and Sportradar B.V. impacted the recoverable amount of CGU Other RoW, which had a goodwill impairment charge of €6.5 million recognized in the consolidated statement of profit or loss and other comprehensive income during the year ended December 31, 2023 as described above.
+The changes in business strategy related to Interact and Sportradar B.V. impacted the recoverable amount of CGU Other RoW, which had a goodwill impairment charge of \notin 6.5 million recognized in the consolidated statement of profit or loss and other comprehensive income during the year ended December 31, 2023 as described above.